 Analysis, interpretation of research data; descriptive statistics; introduction to probability, sampling theory, statistical inference (binomial, normal distribution, t-distribution models); linear correlation, regression.
 Same as STAT:4143.

 Contemporary American couple, marriage, and family relationships; mate selection.
-Same as RCE:4145.
+Same as CSED:4145.

 Test development procedures, reliability, validity, item writing, evaluation of item and test characteristics; classroom assessment methods; interpretation of scores from standardized achievement and aptitude tests; no background in statistics assumed.

 Evolution of the family therapy movement and issues related to functional and dysfunctional family systems; significant models of family therapy and specific techniques.
-Same as RCE:4162.
+Same as CSED:4162.

 Bayesian statistical analysis, with focus on applications; Bayesian and frequentist methods compared; Bayesian model specification, choice of priors, computational methods; hands-on Bayesian data analysis using appropriate software; interpretation and presentation of analysis results.
 Prerequisites: STAT:3200 and (STAT:3101 or STAT:4101 or STAT:3120).
 Same as IGPI:4522, STAT:4520.